Intelligence dissemination management: Warning and current intelligence

 In combination, indications and warning (I&W) provide alerts of potential or highly probable threat on the part of a hostile organizations.
 Indications may suggest preparation, such as an unusual pace of preventive maintenance, troop or supply transfers to shipping points, etc. Warnings are more immediate, such as the deployment of units, in combat formation, near national borders.
 Positive indications and warning may call for more specific "news reports" and briefings.

-Countries with modern intelligence and operations communications networks can, on detecting indications and warnings, can initiate collaboration tools to help analysts share information.
+Countries with modern intelligence and operations communications networks can, on detecting indications and warnings, initiate collaboration tools to help analysts share information.
 Specific actions, ranging from border crossings in large formations, to sorties of nuclear-capable ships and aircraft, to actual explosions, move at high priority on both operational and intelligence networks.

 In the current environment of asymmetrical warfare by transnational groups, a given person dropping from sensors, or suddenly appearing outside their usual place, can be an indication of activity.